The Christmas tree is not just pagan, it may be a fundamental symbol of the enduring spirit of human life. Enter the Yggdrasil tree.

-History isn’t linear so we are not suggesting that this was the first of the first winter celebration tree.
+History isn’t linear so we are not suggesting that Yggdrasil tree was the first of the first winter celebration tree.
 However, it very may well reflect a primal idea found in so many belief systems and in our living rooms.
 At the center of so many of our stories is a Tree of Life.

 Cue the Christians